technovangelist/videoprojects/2024-04-04-build-rag-with-python/readme.md

 4. Edit the list of docs in `sourcedocs.txt`
 5. Import the docs: `python3 import.py`
 6. Perform a search: `python3 search.py <yoursearch>`

+Some folks on Windows seem to have issues with installing this.
+I guess the install package names are different there.
+Try `pip install python-magic-bin` to get the magic stuff working.